 After earning my AA degree from NVC, I transferred to Sonoma State where I earned my bachelors degree in mathematics with a concentration in statistics.
 Finally, I attended Cal State Hayward to earn my master’s degree in applied statistics.
 It took me ten years to complete my higher education.
 I’ve been teaching at NVC since 1997 and love my job.
 I have also taught part-time at Solano Community College and at College of Marin and have done a lot of tutoring over the years.

 Before returning to and while attending college, I worked locally in the restaurant business as a waitress and bartender and in catering.
 I was raising my daughter and working 2-3 jobs at a time when I was a student.
 For fun, I like to cook for my family and friends, watch movies, road bike, ski, hike, garden, travel, and read.
 I also love jigsaw puzzles, Sudoku, wind-up toys and Legos.

 Having been a returning student while a single, working parent, also an EOPS and Financial Aid recipient, I feel that I fully understand the complexity of the life of a community college student.
-If at any time you have questions about the college, the class or just need someone to talk to, my door is open.
+If at any time you have questions about the college, a class or just need someone to talk to, my door is open.
 You’re never bothering me.
 My favorite part of my job is hanging out with and helping students.

 I sincerely hope that my classroom will provide a positive and satisfying learning experience for you.